tochman/the_blue_print/chapters/09-6-operational-excellence.md

 Operational excellence prioritizes long-term sustainability over short-term speed.
 Every decision considers: "How will this choice affect our ability to operate this application successfully over the next two years?"
 :::

-## Building Security Into Your React Applications
+## Building security into your React applications

 Security isn't a feature you add later — it's a foundation you build upon.
 Modern React applications face diverse security challenges, from client-side vulnerabilities to data protection requirements.

-### Understanding the React Security Landscape
+### Understanding the React security landscape {.unnumbered .unlisted}

 **Client-side security challenges:**